KDVN/doc/kdvn_openerp_guide.rst

 		+ Point of sale
 		+ Asset management
 		+ Human resource management
-		+ KINDEN VIETNAM’s OpenERP currently can manage:	Quotations
+		+ KINDEN VIETNAMâ€™s OpenERP currently can manage:	Quotations
 		+ Jobs (Budget control)
 		+ Contracts to clients
 		+ Invoicing to clients and Payment from clients